-- 6. And now we're back with Maya who tries to play it cool, but she is loving this and UNSCREWS the lid of the Nutella then... - 7.
-SLIDES the jar across the table to... - 8.
-Colson who picks it up and PULLS BACK the lid.
-As he reaches for a spoon we transition to... - 9. ...the ladle in Vanessa's hand as she scoops up some pancake batter and pours it into a frying pan.
-It SIZZLES as it hits the oil which spits onto... - 10. ...
-David as he CUTS the bread on a chopping board then transitions into... - 11. ...
-Wallace BANGING on his highchair tray with plastic cutlery.
-His noise instantly drowned out by... - 12. ..the steaming WHISTLE of a boiling kettle, providing that crescendo release.
+And now we're back with Maya who tries to play it cool, but she is loving this.
+She UNSCREWS the lid of the Nutella then...

+- ...SLIDES the jar across the table to... - ...Colson who picks it up and PULLS BACK the lid.
+As he reaches for a spoon, we transition to... - ...the ladle in Vanessa's hand as she scoops up some pancake batter and pours it into a frying pan.
+It SIZZLES as it hits the oil which spits onto... - ...David as he CUTS the bread on a chopping board.
+We transition to... - ...Wallace BANGING on his highchair tray with plastic cutlery.
+His noise instantly drowned out by... - ...the steaming WHISTLE of a boiling kettle, providing that crescendo release.